-- 1. The local-end router sends PM query packets periodically to the remote side once the egress line card on the router applies timestamps on packets. - 2.
-Ingress line card on the remote-end router applies time-stamps on packets as soon as they are received. - 3.
+1. The local-end router sends PM query packets periodically to the remote side once the egress line card on the router applies timestamps on packets.

+- 2. Ingress line card on the remote-end router applies time-stamps on packets as soon as they are received. - 3.
 The remote-end router sends the PM packets containing time-stamps back to the local-end router.
-The remote-end router time-stamps the packet just before sending it for two-way measurement. - 4.
-The local-end router time-stamps the packet as soon as the packet is received for two-way measurement. - 5.
-One-way delay and optionally two-way delay is measured using the time-stamp values in the PM packet.
+The remote-end router time-stamps the packet just before sending it for two-way measurement. - The local-end router time-stamps the packet as soon as the packet is received for two-way measurement. - 5.
+Delay is measured using the time-stamp values in the PM packet.